 - Three (3) letters of recommendation are required.

-- A minimum of three (3) years full-time of substantive professional experience (documented on a current resume and described in the statement of purpose).
+- A minimum of three (3) years of full-time professional experience (documented on a current resume and described in the statement of purpose).

 Applicants who do not meet all of the qualifications for full admission may, in some circumstances, be granted provisional admission to the program.
 These applicants may be admitted with specific provisions outlined for them to meet in order to be granted full admission.
 Failure to complete specified provisions will result in the student’s dismissal from the program.